Wayne State Warriors football: All-Americans

-National Championship Runner Up
+National championship runner-up

-After barely making the Division II Playoffs in 2011, the Warriors made it all the way to the national championship game before losing to the Pittsburg State Gorillas of Kansas.
+After barely making the NCAA Division II Football Championship playoffs in 2011, the Warriors made it all the way to the national championship game before losing to the Pittsburg State Gorillas of Kansas.
 It was the first year that the football program had ever made it to the playoffs in their entire history.
-The Warriors won all of their road games, traveling across the country and ending up in Florence, AL for the playoffs.
+The Warriors won all of their road games, traveling across the country and ending up in Florence, AL for the championship game.
 A tragic shooting and murder of a WSU player, Cortez Smith, inspired the team for success.